-- 1.34 CIL regulations require clarity about future anticipated infrastructure to be funded by planning obligations and Community Infrastructure Levy.
+- 1.40 CIL regulations require clarity about future anticipated infrastructure to be funded by planning obligations and Community Infrastructure Levy.
 These are set out in Table 6 but these projects are in the main about public realm improvements.
-Small scale funded projects below £20K are also excluded from this table. - 1.35 This table puts forward an indicative priority order of projects funded via planning obligations taken from the former schedule 123 list that establishes a funding gap for 'place shaping infrastructure'.
+Small scale funded projects below £20K are also excluded from this table. - 1.41 This table puts forward an indicative priority order of projects funded via planning obligations taken from the former schedule 123 list that establishes a funding gap for 'place shaping infrastructure'.
 This is based on the identified list of projects and anticipated funding receipts.
 It also combines s106 funded schemes where these are anticipated.
 It is feasible that projects will drop into later stages.
-Some projects may become undeliverable as they may be dependent on other funding sources. - 1.36 Part 1 to this table is based on S106 receipts anticipated over the next 5 years (by Area Committee) so projects funded via this route should continue in the near future, although resource is dependent on the location of development where s106 is sourced.
+Some projects may become undeliverable as they may be dependent on other funding sources. - 1.42 Part 1 to this table is based on S106 receipts anticipated over the next 5 years (by Area Committee) so projects funded via this route should continue in the near future, although resource is dependent on the location of development where s106 is sourced.
 Proposals also have to be related to the development.
-It also identifies 'on-site' pos/play provision being sought or required through standards arising from housing schemes.
-Provision for both s106 funded projects and on-site provision is also assumed to occur within the next 5 years. - 1.37 Part 2 identifies a list of CIL funded projects that covers up to the next 10 years, as CIL becomes more available. - 1.38 Part 3 identifies a longer term list of CIL funded projects likely to occur beyond 10 years on the basis of CIL becoming available and projects being realised based on housing delivery.
+It also identifies 'on-site' public open space/play provision being sought or required through standards arising from housing schemes.
+Provision for both s106 funded projects and on-site provision is also assumed to occur within the next 5 years. - 1.43 Part 2 identifies a list of CIL funded projects that covers up to the next 10 years, as CIL becomes more available. - 1.44 Part 3 identifies a longer term list of CIL funded projects likely to occur beyond 10 years on the basis of CIL becoming available and projects being realised based on housing delivery. - 1.45 An issue arising from the application of CIL is the ability of housebuilders to bring forward land for development and the impact of this on scheme viability.
+At Kingswood, for example, CIL is to be used toward the provision of an 'aqua-green' associated with the Riverbank housing